Does Exercise Help Liver Cirrhosis?

 Safe Exercise Strategies for Individuals with Liver Cirrhosis

 Before starting an exercise regimen, it’s essential to consult a healthcare provider to determine a safe and effective plan.
+An individualized exercise prescription is important, and exercise programs should be tailored to the needs of patients with cirrhosis, including liver transplant candidates.
 Once cleared, consider beginning with low-impact activities:

 Listening to your body is key.
 If you experience dizziness, shortness of breath, or pain, take a break and adjust your routine accordingly.
 Overexertion can be harmful, so gradual progression is recommended.